greg-raven/Uncommon-Sense/_drafts/all.md

 Conformity and obedience, Bane of all genius, virtue, freedom, truth, Makes slaves of men and of the human frame, A mechanized automaton.
 Percy Bysshe Shelley

-The Founding Fathers of this great land had no difficulty whatsoever understanding the agenda of bankers, and they frequently referred to them and their kind as, quote, ‘friends of paper money.’
+The Founding Fathers of this great land had no difficulty whatsoever understanding the agenda of bankers, and they frequently referred to them and their kind as, quote, 'friends of paper money.'
 They hated the Bank of England, in particular, and felt that even were we successful in winning our independence from England and King George, we could never truly be a nation of freemen, unless we had an honest money system.
 Through ignorance, but moreover, because of apathy, a small, but wealthy, clique of power brokers have robbed us of our Rights and Liberties, and we are being raped of our wealth.
 We are paying the price for the near-comatose levels of complacency by our parents, and only God knows what might become of our children, should we not work diligently to shake this country from its slumber!
 Many a nation has lost its freedom at the end of a gun barrel, but here in America, we just decided to hand it over voluntarily.
-Worse yet, we paid for the tyranny and usurpation out of our own pockets with “voluntary” tax contributions and the use of a debt-laden fiat currency!
-Peter Kershaw Author of the 1994 booklet “Economic Solutions”
+Worse yet, we paid for the tyranny and usurpation out of our own pockets with 'voluntary' tax contributions and the use of a debt-laden fiat currency!
+Peter Kershaw Author of the 1994 booklet 'Economic Solutions'

 Freedom of the press, freedom of association, the inviolability of domicile, and all the rest of the rights of man are respected so long as no one tries to use them against the privileged class.
 On the day they are launched against the privileged they are overthrown.
 Peter Kropotkin